What is Mdk4y?

 Using these sources, users are often tricked into downloading/installing computer infections.
 Fake software updaters are used to proliferate ransomware and other viruses.
 Generally, these updaters infect systems by downloading malicious programs rather than the updates or by exploiting outdated software bugs/flaws.

 |Threat Type||Ransomware, Crypto Virus, Files locker|

-|Symptoms||Can't open files stored on your computer, previously functional files now have a different extension, for example my.docx.locked.
-A ransom demanding message is displayed on your desktop.
-Cyber criminals are asking to pay a ransom (usually in bitcoins) to unlock your files.|
+|Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
+A ransom demand message is displayed on your desktop.
+Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
-Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|
+Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 How to protect yourself from ransomware infections?